Sydney Park water reuse project launch

 Water harvesting is the diversion and storage of stormwater that would otherwise drain away.
 The system treats the water to deliver a new sustainable water supply to the wetlands, to Sydney Park and potentially beyond to other water users across the local area.

 Sydney Park’s needs

-Sydney Park has four wetland areas which are an important part of the park’s eco-systems as well as playing a role in flood mitigation.
-Prior to the completion of stage one, these wetlands did not have a sustainable water supply.
+Sydney Park has 4 wetland areas which are an important part of the park’s ecosystems as well as playing a role in flood mitigation.
+Before stage 1 was completed, these wetlands did not have a sustainable water supply.

 A sustainable water supply protects the wetlands from problems such as: